 In this guide, I’ll get into all the essential details, from the confirmed 2023 dates and opening times to locations and Dallas-specific specialties.

 Christmas in Dallas sees the city adorned with twinkling lights, decorated trees and wreaths across many neighbourhoods while families come together for traditional meals and exchanges of gifts.

 At the Christmas markets in Dallas, you’ll discover a variety of holiday stalls with artisan gifts, handcrafted decorations, and local crafts.

 The market puts a Texan spin on classic festive treats, ensuring that alongside European favourites, you can indulge in flavours that give a nod to the city’s rich culinary heritage.

-Moreover, themed events and performances pepper the calendar, infusing the market with vibrant energy and drawing locals and tourists alike.
+Themed events and performances pepper the calendar, infusing the market with vibrant energy and drawing locals and tourists alike.

 The traditional German-style Texas Christkindl Market in Arlington is inspired by the German sister city Bad Königshofen and partner city Rothenburg ob der Tauber.

 Alternatively, you might like to visit Downtown Wanderland, where you can visit with Santa, enjoy Happy Hours and get delicious food from Dallas’s best food trucks.
-Full details below.
+Full details are below.

 Dates and Location